jnharton/mud-server/README.md

 A basic MUD server written in Java.

 Some of the following directories need to exist before the game starts. '\' is the top directory for all the files.
-I am pretty sure that the current code will note create them itself, so for now they'll need to be added manually.
+I am pretty sure that the current code will not create them itself, so for now they'll need to be added manually.
 Only the IMPORTANT! directories are absolutely essential, although the others will probably be important as well in the future.